Software development fundamentals

 Further information on a secure software development framework can be found in National Institute of Standards and Technology Special Publication 800-218, Secure Software Development Framework (SSDF) Version 1.1: Recommendations for Mitigating the Risk of Software Vulnerabilities.

-Further information on secure-by-design principles can be found in the following publications:
+Further information on Secure by Design and Secure by Default principles and practices can be found in the following publications:

 - United Kingdom’s National Cyber Security Centre’s Secure development and deployment guidance